simonw/s3-credentials/help.md

-  get-object          Download an object from an S3 bucket list-bucket         List contents of bucket list-buckets        List buckets list-roles          List all roles list-user-policies  List inline policies for specified user list-users          List all users policy              Generate JSON policy for one or more buckets put-object          Upload an object to an S3 bucket whoami              Identify currently authenticated user
+  get-object          Download an object from an S3 bucket list-bucket         List contents of bucket list-buckets        List buckets list-roles          List roles list-user-policies  List inline policies for specified users list-users          List all users for this account policy              Output generated JSON policy for one or more buckets put-object          Upload an object to an S3 bucket whoami              Identify currently authenticated user
 ```